gbouras13/hybracter/README.md

 `hybracter` is largely based off Ryan Wick's [magnificent tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and associated [paper](https://doi.org/10.1371/journal.pcbi.1010905). `hybracter` differs in that it adds some additional steps regarding targeted plasmid assembly with [plassembler](https://github.com/gbouras13/plassembler), contig reorientation with [dnaapler](https://github.com/gbouras13/dnaapler) and extra polishing and statistical summaries.

 Note: if you have Pacbio reads, as of 2023, you can run  `hybracter long` with `--no_medaka` to turn off polishing, and  `--flyeModel pacbio-hifi`.
-You can alsoprobably can  just run [Flye](https://github.com/fenderglass/Flye) or [Dragonflye](https://github.com/rpetit3/dragonflye) (or of course [Trycyler](https://github.com/rrwick/Trycycler) ) and reorient the contigs with [dnaapler](https://github.com/gbouras13/dnaapler) without polishing.
+You can also probably just run [Flye](https://github.com/fenderglass/Flye) or [Dragonflye](https://github.com/rpetit3/dragonflye) (or of course [Trycyler](https://github.com/rrwick/Trycycler) ) and reorient the contigs with [dnaapler](https://github.com/gbouras13/dnaapler) without polishing.
 See Ryan Wick's [blogpost](https://doi.org/10.5281/zenodo.7703461) for more details.

 ## Pipeline